neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 .. important::

-	When actually making manual changes, you need to keep the ``flow3_doctrine_migrationstatus`` table updated as well!
-This is done with the ``flow3:doctrine:migrationversion`` command.
+	When actually making manual changes, you need to keep the ``flow_doctrine_migrationstatus`` table updated as well!
+This is done with the ``flow:doctrine:migrationversion`` command.
-	It takes a ``--version`` option together with either an ``--add`` or ``--delete`` flag to add or remove the given version in the ``flow3_doctrine_migrationstatus`` table.
+	It takes a ``--version`` option together with either an ``--add`` or ``--delete`` flag to add or remove the given version in the ``flow_doctrine_migrationstatus`` table.
 It does not execute any migration code but simply marks the given version as migrated or not.

 Reverting migrations